Subject

 Handy

 funktioniert nicht.
-(The mobile isn’t working.)
+(The mobile phone isn’t working.)

 In